fkelava/peppy.hr/docs/_posts/2025-09-07-csharp-inl-array-span-exts.md

 generic transformations on them regardless of size.

 ## Finishing notes
-Another benefit of inline arrays that I did not yet address is that they can be generic.
+A benefit of inline arrays that I did not yet address is that they can be generic.

-It is valid to declare:
+For a given size `S` and type `T` one can declare:
 {% highlight csharp %}
 {% raw %}
 [InlineArray(S)]